tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 # Solution Overview {#solution}

-This document specifies the Oblvious DOH call home procedure, which enables the Oblvious DOH server to initiate secure connections to the relay, signal it is target and trigger the role reversal for it to act as server and the relay to act as a client and to receive encapsulated requests from the clients via the relay.
-It leverages the role reversal at the TLS layer.
+The Oblvious DOH server initally acts as TCP/TLS client and the relay acts as TCP/TLS server and then roles are reversed.
+The Oblvious DOH server initiates  a secure connection to the relay, signals itself as an Oblivious target and triggers role reversal at the TLS layer.

-The Oblvious DOH server initally acts as TCP/TLS client and the relay acts as TCP/TLS server.
-The Oblvious DOH server initiates TCP connection and TLS handshake with the relay.
+The Oblivious DoH server and the Oblivious target are configured with each other's certificates and FQDNs.

-The Oblvious DOH server would use the Application-Layer Protocol Negotiation (ALPN) token "ODoH" ({{iana}}) in the TLS handshake to indicate to the relay that it is the target and requests the relay to trigger the role reversal.
-The relay would send the CertificateRequest message to indicate to the target that the certificate-based client authentication is required.
-The Oblvious DOH server certificate will be validated by the relay and if any client desires to use the Oblvious DOH server, the relay will use the prior-established secure connection to forward the encapsulated requests from clients to the Oblvious DOH server and forwards the encapsulated responses from the Oblvious DOH server to clients.
+The Oblivious DOH server would use the Application-Layer Protocol Negotiation (ALPN) token "ODoH" ({{iana}}) in the TLS handshake to indicate to the relay that it supports this specification, and they perform mutual TLS authentication.
+After the TLS handshake completes, the roles are reversed and the target and Oblivious DoH server exchange encapsulated DNS requests and responses.

 # Oblivous DoH Call Home Procedure